h-elsner/BatteryCheck/README.md

 ![Examples](Examples_en.png)

 In the attached screenshot we see the evaluation of a TLOG file from the H520, which contains three flights with three different batteries, here called segments of the file.
-Segment 1 shows the typical course of a good battrie with long flight time and low voltage dip.
+Segment 1 shows the typical chart of a good battery with long flight time and low voltage dip.
 Segment 2 shows an aged battery, which should be inspected continuously.
-Segment 3 shows a defective or at least very old battery that belongs in the scrap.
+Segment 3 shows a defective or at least very old battery that belongs to the waste basket.
 This battery actually caused a crash.